 - The device has been unable to communicate with your home monitor for longer than the recommended time (2 weeks?)

-When your battery starts to come towards the end of it’s life – typically 6 months warning, it will periodically emit a warning sound, usually at the same time of day.
+When the device battery starts to come towards the end of its life it will periodically emit a warning sound.
+The sound is usually at the same time of day and typically 6 months before depletion.

 Device or Lead fault